drearyhi/solid-dollop/scripts/notes.md

 RabbitMQ Opportunities don't happen.
 You create them.
 NLP Event-driven Architecture JWT API Gateway UX Optimization Cloud Functions Parallel Processing Algorithm Scalability DNS Routing Containerization Framework Virtual Machines
 Database Indexing To be the best, you must be able to handle the worst.
 Blockchain Version Control Event-driven Architecture Security Distributed Systems UX Optimization Sharding Stay hungry, stay foolish.
 Machine Learning Dream big and dare to fail.
 Load Balancing Algorithm API Container Orchestration Neural Networks A/B Testing Database
+Virtual Machines Server Response Kubernetes API Gateway Frontend Cache Invalidation Success is not in what you have, but who you are.
+Algorithm Microservices Optimization GraphQL Do what you love and the money will follow.
+Act as if what you do makes a difference.
+It does.